justforjan/cs50ai-my-submissions/README.md

 # My submissions for CS50AI
-My submissions for the Introduction to Artificual Intelligence course CS50AI by Harvard - https://cs50.harvard.edu/ai/2024/
+My submissions for the Introduction to Artificial Intelligence course CS50AI by Harvard - https://cs50.harvard.edu/ai/2024/

 Work in Progess - I am still working on the course's assignments.